RainOrigami/PiMidiController/README.md

 ```
 3. Replace `your-username` with your username and `your-usergroup` with your usergroup
 4. Replace `/your/install/dir` with the directory you installed the program to
+5. Replace `/path/to/your/dotnet` with the directory of your dotnet installation (eg. `/home/your-username/.dotnet`)
-5. Replace `hostiporname` with the ip or hostname of the server and `port` with the port of the server (your VoiceMeeter host device)
+6. Replace `hostiporname` with the ip or hostname of the server and `port` with the port of the server (your VoiceMeeter host device)
-6. Save the file with `Ctrl+X` and `Y`
+7. Save the file with `Ctrl+X` and `Y`
-7. Enable the service with `sudo systemctl enable pimidi.service`
+8. Enable the service with `sudo systemctl enable pimidi.service`
-8. Start the service with `sudo systemctl start pimidi.service`
+9. Start the service with `sudo systemctl start pimidi.service`

 This will automatically start the program on startup and restart it if it crashes.
 Auto-login is recommended.